JuliaLang/www.julialang.org/manual/standard-library-reference/index.md

 `getpid()` — Get julia's process ID.

-`clock()` — Get the time in seconds since the epoch, with fairly high resolution.
+`time()` — Get the time in seconds since the epoch, with fairly high resolution.

 `tic()` — Set a timer to be read by the next call to `toc` or `toq`.
 The macro call `@time expr` can also be used to time evaluation.